mon-chari/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Writing a script that displays the result of BREATH to the power LOVE
+Writing a script that converts a number from base 2 to base 10